wareya/nezuyomi/README.md

 # nezuyomi
 Nezuyomi is an extremely lightweight image viewer meant for reading manga.

+**If you want to use OCR you have to read the readme to know how to set it up.**

 Nezuyomi requires OpenGL 3.3 or greater and a C++17 compiler. **Nezuyomi is experimental.**

 Compilation instructions at bottom of readme.